Kelly-Guan/Kelly-Guan/README.md

 ## Kelly Guan
 👋 hey!
 I'm Kelly Guan (she/her), a Software Engineering Student @uWaterloo 👩🏻‍💻

-I'm interested in the intersection of tech and entrepreneurship.
-I love bringing ideas to life through programming, design thinking, collaborating with others, and advocating for better access to technology and education.
+Focusing my degree on software and human-centric design.
+I’m passionate about the intersection of technology and entrepreneurship and I love bringing ideas to life through programming, design thinking, and collaborating with others.

 Check me out on my website https://kellyguan.tech/